 With a soft, butter-like inside and crispy gold-brown edges, these almond butter chocolate chip cookies are the absolute very best.
 Made with natural ingredients like almond flour, coconut oil, and nut butter, they're a healthier twist on the classic.
-Loaded with a generous sprinkle of chocolate chips of course, they’re bound to be a crowd favorite.
+Loaded with a generous sprinkle of chocolate chips of course, they’re sure to be a crowd favorite.

 I was looking for something that resembled those chewy chocolate chip cookies we used to get from the grocery store.
 Always with what seemed like a 1:1 ratio of cookie to chocolate chips and a buttery-soft texture.
-It took a couple tries and many bags of chocolate chips, but this cookie hits the nail on the head.
+It took a couple tries and many bags of chocolate chips, but these almond butter chocolate chip cookies hits the nail on the head!

 - Use room temperature ingredients.
 As with most baked goods, room temp ingredients is a must!

 - Creamy style almond butter.
 Make sure your almond butter is the creamy kind and not the chunky kind.
 This ensure a smooth texture and even disbursement of the nut butter.

 - Dark chocolate chips.
 This is more of a personal preference but the rich dark chocolate flavor really shines with these almond butter chocolate chip cookies.
 If you prefer semi-sweet though, that works too!

 - Don't over bake.
 These cookies bake for 8 - 10 minutes in the oven.
 Set a timer for 8 minutes and check them then.
 If you think they look a little too underdone in the middle, then they may need another minute or two.
 Keep in mind though, they do continue to cook once they're out of the oven for a little bit so it's okay to pull them out when they're a tad underdone.